-(4) Where a magistrate releases a child into the care of a parent of the child or an appropriate adult, the magistrate shall direct the parent or the appropriate adult, as the case may be, to bring the child or ensure that the child appears at a specified time and place and, where a condition has been imposed pursuant to this section, to ensure that the child complies with the condition.

-(5) A parent or appropriate adult into whose care a child is placed who fails to comply with a direction issued under subsection (4) is liable to pay an administrative penalty of \$5 000 to the Director of Child Protection.

-(6) Where a child has been released into the care of his parent or an appropriate adult and the child fails to comply with a condition imposed pursuant to subsection (3), the magistrate may direct that the child be detained in a secure residential facility.

-(7) A magistrate may, after consideration of the facts release a child on bail or recognizance having regard to the factors referred to in subsection (2) and subject to one or more of the conditions referred to in subsection (3).

-- (8) A magistrate may refuse to release a child on bail where - (a) the magistrate is satisfied that there are substantial grounds for believing that the child, if release on bail, whether subject to conditions or not, would - (i) fail to surrender to custody; - (ii) commit an offence; or - (iii) interfere with witnesses; or - (b) the child is charged with an offence alleged to have been committed while he was released on bail.
+- (f) not to interfere with a witness, tamper with any evidence or associate with any person or group of persons specified by the magistrate. - (4) Where a magistrate releases a child into the care of a parent of the child or an appropriate adult, the magistrate shall direct the parent or the appropriate adult, as the case may be, to bring the child or ensure that the child appears at a specified time and place and, where a condition has been imposed pursuant to this section, to ensure that the child complies with the condition. - (5) A parent or an appropriate adult into whose care a child is placed who fails to comply with a direction issued under subsection (4) is guilty of an offence and is liable on summary conviction to a fine of \$5 000 or to imprisonment for 12 months or to both. - (6) Where a child has been released into the care of his parent or an appropriate adult and the child fails to comply with a condition imposed pursuant to subsection (3), the magistrate may direct that the child be detained in a secure residential facility. - (7) A magistrate may, after consideration of the facts release a child on bail or recognizance having regard to the factors referred to in subsection (2) and subject to one or more of the conditions referred to in subsection (3). - (8) A magistrate may refuse to release a child on bail where - (a) the magistrate is satisfied that there are substantial grounds for believing that the child, if release on bail, whether subject to conditions or not, would - (i) fail to surrender to custody; - (ii) commit an offence; or - (iii) interfere with witnesses; or - (b) the child is charged with an offence alleged to have been committed while he was released on bail.